zetske/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ### Avoiding Common Attacks:

 #### Using Specific Compiler Pragma:
-Search for `// REF-1 Attack-Vector-Prevention`
+Search for `REF-1 Attack-Vector-Prevention`
 I use the specific compiler pragma `pragma solidity 0.8.9` in my contract.
+By doing this it ensures that contracts do not accidentally get deployed using the latest compiler which may have higher risks of undiscovered bugs and could draw attacks.
+Contracts could also be deployed by others and specifying the pragma documents the compiler version intended by the original authors.

 #### Use Modifiers Only for Validation:
 Search for `REF-2 Attack-Vector-Prevention`